3 Quick Tips to Maximize Your Core Training Experience

 2. Make connections.

 I see many people come into Core Training classes, put their nose to the grindstone, do the work, and never look back.
 I am sure they complete the class just fine, but they are missing one essential component of teaching PLTW: community.
 Building lifelong friendships and making connections with people who are in the same boat as you can exponentially benefit you during training, as well as in the future.
 In class, you end up building on each other’s strengths and being supported in your own weaknesses.
-Outside of class, you have people to help you unwind after a long day – enjoy a beer (or two!) in the lobby of your hotel or visit a local restaurant for dinner.
+Outside of class, you have people to help you unwind after a long day – enjoy a beverage in the lobby of your hotel or visit a local restaurant for dinner.
 Let your guard down, make friends, and help each other out!

 3. Take pictures.